theodric/beats/asmbeats_x86_64/README.md

 * The output format is identical to the Python3 and C versions: "@XXX.XXX" represents the current beat time.

 ## Building and Running
-Requires `nasm`!
-Install it however you would normally install things.
+Requires `nasm`.
-Then:
+Install it however you would normally install things; then:

 **Do the usual**